pkarsy/rcCalibrator/README.md

 ### How this project can be used

 There are multiple strategies:
-- To find some "good" atmegas and use them on UART applications.
+- To find some "good" atmegas and use them on serial applications.
 This of course works only if you have a lot of atmegas and only some of them need to be calibrated.
 This method has the advantage that no modification of existing code is needed.
 If you need 57600 speed this method is unreliable however.
-See UART complications above.
+See "Serial communication problems" above.
 In fact chips with about -1.5% to -2.5% error (Not 0% !) work the best for 57600bps.
 - To be used with a custom bootloader who sets the OSCCAL register at startup.
 I have modified the ATmegaBOOT (used in Arduino proMini) to do exactly this.
-It sets the speed at about -2% (Reduces OSCCAL register by 4) of the optimal 8Mhz value, to make 57600 upload very reliable because it conpensates the +2.1% error (See UART complication above) , and just before the application code starts, sets the OSCCAL to the optimal value for 8Mhz frequency, Although it can easily support 115200bps by drifting the speed to +3.5% of the optimal, I
+It sets the speed at about -2% (Reduces OSCCAL register by 4) of the optimal 8Mhz value, to make 57600 upload very reliable because it conpensates the +2.1% error (See "Serial communication problems" above) , and just before the application code starts, sets the OSCCAL to the optimal value for 8Mhz frequency, Although it can easily support 115200bps by drifting the speed to +3.5% of the optimal, I